 Another advantage of such an approach is that it does not require access to a direct feedback loop with the platform that the user is interacting with.
 This is advantageous for less sophisticated data systems or ones that, because of some non-digital, non-quantifiable aspect of the process, don’t lend themselves to directly feeding back into a real-time data system.
 For a recommendation system, this would be a better approach when the number of options are relatively limited and do not change significantly over time.
 Additionally, this would be an option when there are no strict latency requirements and data storage is plentiful, with periodic aggregation of large volumes of statistics.

-Online/Real-Time Data System
+Benefits of an Online/Real-Time Data System

 A real-time approach to data assumes that, although large historical datasets provide great input for extrapolating certain types of statistics, direct interaction provides much more immediately valuable insights.
 This relies on an ongoing interplay of analysis and action, with a direct feedback loop in which action immediately informs the analysis and likewise, the analysis will immediately impact the subsequent action.

 A way in which this approach excels in over non real-time systems is its adaptability.
 When models are built out of a historical datasets they are, as a matter of course, outdated by the time they are actually implemented.
 In a large, frequently-updated database with large volumes of users, waiting for data to enter hard storage and be processed in batch can be insufficient in regards to SLAs as well as optimal user experience.
 It can also be useful in the data-heavy new generation of retail analytics.

 Furthermore, an online recommendation system has the benefit of not storing large volumes of user data to disk.
 This can be beneficial both in not having to spend as much on storage infrastructure as well as not hanging on to potentially sensitive customer data any longer than is absolutely necessary.